-I’ve been so disorganised this year that what would have been bought, wrapped and under the tree for some relatives is currently still on the shop shelf!
-Yikes!
+I’ve been so disorganized this year that what would have been bought, wrapped and under the tree for some relatives is currently still on the shop shelf!

-But it is the organising and buying of things other than presents where you can really come unstuck without some extra planning.
+But it is the organizing and buying of things other than presents where you can really come unstuck without some extra planning.

-Even though we only have a week or so to go you can still do some last minute organising to make sure you don’t blow your remaining budget.
+Even though we only have a week or so to go you can still do some last minute organizing to make sure you don’t blow your remaining budget.

 Hosting Christmas Guests – Last minute planning